CappePolito/CI2024_lab2/README.md

-The best performer is lab2Nuovo, you can run to get good results the code with a popoulation of 200 and 20_000 generations you will get good (usually optimal) results (not in china ofc) in reasonable time
+The best performer is lab2Nuovo, you can run it to get good results with a popoulation of 200 and 20_000 generations.
+You will get good (usually optimal) results (not in china ofc) in reasonable time

-if you have time to spare i got china down to 54877.11 km (in 3,5 hours mind you) with a population of 400 and 20_000 generations, and it was still improving...
+If you have time to spare i got china down to 54877.11 km (in 3,5 hours mind you) with a population of 400 and 20_000 generations, and it was still improving...
+For the others i got optimal results for all of them.

 Lab2BadVersion is the one where i was experimenting with new stuff, but has become really slow with the progressive updates...
 I do not suggest you run it, but if you have a couple hours to spare you are more than welcome to do XD.